hpi-schul-cloud/schulcloud-server/config/Readme.md

 ### ./config/global.js (deprecated)

-To collect and cleanup all existing process.env.XXX calls in code, it exists a step, where all envirements variables are moved to global.js file.
+To collect and cleanup all existing process.env.XXX calls in code, it exists a step, where all environments variables are moved to global.js file.
-This should not be used anymore and cleanup up.
+This should not be used anymore and cleaned up.

 Feel free to move variables to default.schema.json.

 ### ./config/production.js (deprecated)

-This config values should not be use anymore.
+This config values should not be used anymore.

 The default.schema.json and default.json represent the default values that should be set in all production systems.
 All other production values are added over autodeployment configurations.